JElchison/crypto-lab/README.md

 you@local-machine:~$ chmod +x connect.sh
 you@local-machine:~$ ./connect.sh
 ```

+Warning:  The first command above will overwrite your local `~/.ssh/config`.

 At this point, you can treat ports 5001-5004 on your local machine as if they were on the remote lab server: